-David Hillman concentrates his practice on commercial real estate and development.
+David Hillman serves as the head of the real estate group and a member of the firm’s management committee.
+He concentrates his practice on commercial real estate and development.
 He works with developers, investors and lenders in a wide variety of commercial real estate matters.
 He also devotes a substantial portion of his practice to commercial leasing for landlords and tenants.

 David has been with Ellis & Winters since 2012.
 Prior to that, he worked for several years in the Raleigh office of a regional law firm.
 With an academic background in both math and English, he was drawn to the practice of law by his desire to help make things happen in the “real world.”
 He is capable of attention to detail and precision, while also effectively communicating with stakeholders.
 Through his work, he is deeply satisfied with the opportunity to resolve complex, real-world problems.

 David prides himself on his professionalism, integrity, dependability, and pragmatism.
 These traits are critical to effective representation in commercial real estate deals and development projects.
 Practical, well-reasoned solutions from a trusted advisor are essential for significant, high-stakes transactions.

 David embraces client-oriented advocacy and respects the client’s concerns, needs, and risk tolerances.
 He invests in the client relationship, listening closely, identifying drawbacks, and helping the client evaluate and navigate legal risks.
 He aims to understand the client’s business and personal preferences so that he can guide them in accordance with their true objectives.
 Earning the appreciation of clients is what drives David to perform and is the most enjoyable aspect of his work.